Skip to Content

 In a 2022 episode of the Dropouts Podcast, Neil deGrasse Tyson, a Harvard University graduate in Physics and a Ph.D. holder in Astrophysics from Columbia University, said “The anatomy of a conspiracy theorist is they already know what must be true in their own mind and wherever there’s a gap in the data they have to say its a cover-up.”

-A conspiracy theory differs from a normal theory in this exact way.
 It begins with a thought or preconceived notion in the mind of an individual about a particular time, situation, or event.
-It serves as a means of explanation, most often suggesting secretive or malevolent intentions behind these events.
+It serves as a means of explanation for a person, most often suggesting secretive or malevolent intentions behind these events.

 Psychological & Epistemological Bases Of Conspiracy Theories